Ole Buttermilk Sky: Background

-The song was composed by Hoagy Carmichael and Jack Brooks, and introduced by Carmichael in the film Canyon Passage.
+The song was composed by Hoagy Carmichael (1899–1981), and Jack Brooks (1912–1971), and introduced by Carmichael in the Western film Canyon Passage (1946), starring Dana Andrews, Brian Donlevy, Susan Hayward, Patricia Roc, Ward Bond and Andy Devine, (with a bit appearance by Hoagy Carmichael, singing the song himself).

 Composition

 "Ole Buttermilk Sky" was primarily written as a cowboy song to set the scene where the character meets his lover.
 The song also used jazz music for the lyric "can't you see my little donkey and me".